barcar/WeeWX-Backup/README.md

 # Weewx-Backup
 Original bash script worked by creating backups ona temporarily mounted USB drive.
-This modified version creates a backup to a mounted network temp drive that is mapped to `/home/pi/Shares/Temp`.
+This modified version creates a backup in `/home/pi` and moves it to a mounted network temp drive that is mapped to `/home/pi/Shares/Temp`.

 The backup includes:
 - /var/lib/weewx/weewx.sdb